rackspace-cookbooks/rackops_rolebook/README.md

 Recipes
 -------
 `default.rb` - This recipe includes all the recipes from the required core cookbooks.
 It will include chef-client recipes if we are *not* running in chef_solo mode.
 It adds the `rack` user to the sudo group and installs a bunch of handy applications.
+`acl.rb` - This recipe will the standard rackspace IPtables allows.

 Usage
 -----